 If your child has any credits due to sickness, holidays etc. Please remember to deduct them from the amount due.

-Please click on the links below to download sample Menus.
+Please click on the picture link to view sample menus.

 Free School Meals KS1 Children